Undecidability of the Spectral Gap (full version): Encoding QTMs in local Hamiltonians

 \subsubsection{Counter TM construction}

 We construct the counter TM using a generalisation of the binary incrementing machine $\TM{Inc}$ from \cref{incrementer}, which will increment integers written in base-$\zeta$ instead of in binary.
-Constructing a base-$\zeta$ version of $\TM{Inc}$ is largely a straightforward extension of \cref{incrementer}, though ensuring reversibility is slightly subtle.
+Recall that $\zeta= \abs{\Sigma\times Q}$.
+Constructing a base-$\zeta$ version of $\TM{Inc}$ is largely a straightforward extension of \cref{incrementer}.